Applied Physics Tutorial 5 - Internal Combustion Engines

 Let's now look what happens in the indicator diagram:

-The induction stroke takes air in ideally at constant volume, pressure at temperature.
+The induction stroke takes air in ideally at constant volume, pressure and temperature.

 The compression stroke takes place from A to B. The air is compressed adiabatically to about 1/20 of its original volume.
 It gets hot.